 I am excited to open up conversation about diastasis recti because I get a ton of questions regarding this subject.
 Because there is mixed information out there, this topic can be controversial at times, but I am here to help clear some of that up.
-Today I answer 6 of the most common questions I get regarding diastasis recti.
+So, tune in as I answer 6 of the most common questions I get regarding diastasis recti.

 1. What is diastasis recti?